Skip to content

 126. Implementation of commitment to minimise inorganic fertiliser use?

-The company reports that it utilises oil palm effluents and residue as organic fertilisers in the plantations.
+The company reports that it utilises palm oil effluents, EFB, mesocarp fibre, and other residues as organic fertilisers in the plantations.
 However, no other information is reported.

 • P